ovr

 npm i ovr

 Alternatively, you can setup ovr with a pre-configured template using Vite with domco.
-Run the following script and select the ovr template.
-This includes live reload and options for Tailwind, deployment adapters, and more.
+This includes live reload and options for Tailwind, deployment adapters, and more. domco will create a server entry point in src/server/+app.tsx with ovr pre-configured.

 bash